feldera/feldera/docs/tutorials/basics/part3.md

 ![Real-time supply chain analytics](supply-chain-analytics.png)

 ## Step 1.
-Create HTTP GET connectors
+Create HTTPS GET connectors

-An HTTP GET connector retrieves data from a user-provided URL and pushes it to a SQL table.
+An HTTPS GET connector retrieves data from a user-provided URL and pushes it to a SQL table.
 Let us start with adding some GET connectors to the pipeline we created in Part 1 of this tutorial.
 We uploaded minimal datasets for the three tables in this example to a public S3 bucket: